Wondering where to eat in Sanur? From romantic date nights to family-friendly dinners, these are my top picks for the best restaurants in Sanur.

 Sanur has been my home for almost two decades, and I won’t lie, it’s changed in many ways.
 It’s no longer the quaint seaside town I first moved to, but one change I fully welcome is the growing dining scene.
-These days, some of Bali’s best restaurants can be found in Sanur, tucked between small lanes and the famous beach promenade.
+While the number of restaurants in Sanur has gone up, Sanur’s dining scene remains the same: casual with all-day dining menus, family-friendly vibes, and cuisines from all over the world.
+This still isn’t the place if you’re looking for fancy fine dining restaurants.

-So, I’ve handpicked my current favourites for this must-try list.
-From long-time legends to new openings, these are the best restaurants in Sanur right now.
+I’ve handpicked my current favourite places to eat for this must-try list.
+From long-time legends to new openings, these are the best restaurants in Sanur for dinner right now.

-I’ve been a Sanur resident for almost 20 years, so I know almost every restaurant in and around the neighbourhood.
+As a Sanur local (since 2006) and a foodie, I regularly head out in search of new restaurants and revisit residents’ favourites around the neighbourhood.
 With so many places to eat in Sanur, I’ve narrowed it down to the east side of the neighbourhood where most travellers stay.
-These restaurants are either beachfront or easily accessible on foot, or a short Gojek ride from Sanur’s popular hotels.
+These restaurants are either beachfront or easily accessible on foot, or a short Gojek ride from Sanur’s top hotels.
+I’ve personally tried, tested and returned to all of them, of course.
+Selamat makan!

-- Dinner dates: Cork Bistro & Wine Bar, Blossom Steakhouse, Curry Traders Restaurant & Bar, Oliver’s Place, Tsune, Mozza Sanur
+Dinner dates & cocktails: Curry Traders Restaurant & Bar, Oliver’s Place, Jalapeño, Tsune, Cork Bistro & Wine Bar

 The Best Restaurants in Sanur, Bali